 TSW have been collaborating with the Welsh Government on the development and translation of a variety of resources that are relevant for people working with people seeking sanctuary in Wales.
 This includes the translation of a National Centre for Mental Health Toolkit for people who have been exposed to traumatic events, and a Call Help leaflet.
 It also includes the development of a list of resources for people who have been specifically impacted by the situation in Ukraine.
 These resources can be found at this link: Useful Resources

-Professor Jonathan Bisson has recently filmed a talk for mental health professionals working in Ukraine on early intervention following traumatic events, that can be viewed below:
+Professor Jonathan Bisson has also recently filmed a talk for mental health professionals working in Ukraine on early intervention following traumatic events, that can be viewed below:

 Further information on the work of the assessment and outcomes workstream will be published on this page as it becomes available.